prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/LAB_SESSIONS.md

 ![image](https://github.com/prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/assets/48976708/65d2872a-6709-47fa-b973-42a1019a26a0)

-### 2. GIT CLONE of "vlsistdcelldesign"
+### 2. GIT CLONE of "vsdstdcelldesign"

-  1. First go to the directory of vlsistdcelldesign on github.
+  1. First go to the directory of vsdstdcelldesign on github.
   2. Clone the github repo "https://github.com/nickson-jose/vsdstdcelldesign.git".

   Command: `git clone https://github.com/nickson-jose/vsdstdcelldesign.git`